-- 3. All students must have successfully completed all coursework prior to the clinical practice course.
+- 3. All students must have successfully completed all coursework prior to the clinical practice course with a grade of "C", or better or a grade of "Pass", in all clinical practice courses.
+This requirement for student progression within the Program includes the requirement for passage of all practical examinations with a grade of 75%, or better.
+See the practical exam re-take policy in the syllabi of all clinical courses.
 Students will not be permitted to enter a clinical practice course with a grade of "Incomplete" in any course unless authorized by the DPT Academic Review Committee. - 4.
 A learning contract may be in place for students entering a clinical practice course.
 However, in such cases, core faculty must agree that the student is sufficiently prepared for the

 - experience and that no adverse event will occur, in regard to harm to the student, Clinical Instructor (CI), or patients.
 The extent to which a CI and clinical site is able to accommodate and comply with the specific requirements of the learning contract may also impact a student's ability to engage in a clinical practice course at a particular location. - 5.
 The student must meet the criterion, "student demonstrates safe practice principles in the performance of lab skills and practical examinations".
 This criterion is determined through student passage of all practical examinations.
 Each practical exam includes criteria related to "Safety" and "Professionalism".
 Failure to achieve these criteria results in an immediate failure of the practical examination. - 6.
 Any student who has committed a breach of the Program's policies regarding professional behaviors may be prohibited from participation in a clinical practice course.
-If a student fails to correct identified unprofessional behaviors, demonstrates ongoing breaches in professional behavior, or commits an egregious breach of the Program's expectations related to professional behavior, the student will be prohibited from participation in a clinical practice course and disciplinary action may be taken up to and including dismissal from the Program. - All students must demonstrate the ability to execute all of the "Essential Functions" of a physical therapist with or without reasonable accommodation, as outlined in Program manuals. - 8.
+If a student fails to correct identified unprofessional behaviors, demonstrates ongoing breaches in professional behavior, or commits an egregious breach of the Program's expectations related to professional behavior, the student will be prohibited from participation in a clinical practice course and disciplinary action may be taken up to and including dismissal from the Program. - 7.
+All students must demonstrate the ability to execute all of the "Essential Functions" of a physical therapist with or without reasonable accommodation, as outlined in Program manuals. - 8.
 The student must be deemed by the core faculty, including the student's faculty advisor and DCE, to be sufficiently prepared for the clinical education experience, as determined by the professional judgment of the faculty.
 This determination is based upon each student's performance within the Program in combination with the requirements of the planned clinical site.
 To support student success, faculty reserve the right to restrict access to specific clinical sites based on these factors.
 Faculty will share any concerns regarding a student's readiness to participate in a particular clinical experience during faculty meetings within the standing agenda item, "student issues".
 At the ESR, faculty will vote on which students they feel are prepared and which students are not prepared to engage in the pending clinical education experience.
 A majority of faculty must affirm each student's placement in order for students to enter each clinical education experience.
 It is the responsibility of core faculty to first and foremost preserve the safety of patients and students to the extent to which they are able.